What We Do

 Historic Chapels Trust rescues places of worship in England that are no longer in use by congregations.
 We aim to hand them onto future generations in good condition, as the physical record of vital strands of our history.
 Our buildings include include a range of nonconformist chapels and Catholic churches - but not Anglican churches as there is government scheme for this.
 We encourage new uses to help make our building sustainable.
 Contact us if you would like to hire one of our chapels for an event.
 To view all forthcoming events at our buildings click here.

-The death has been announced of Christopher Stell, aged 84.
-Christopher was a founding spirit of HCT and Trustee for 20 years.
-He was a distinguished historian with many interests, probably best known for his celebrated Inventory of Nonconformist Chapels and Meeting Houses in England, published between 1986 and 2002.
-For his Obituary in The Guardian click http://www.theguardian.com/artanddesign/2014/feb/09/christopher-stell and in The Times at http://www.thetimes.co.uk/tto/opinion/obituaries/article3989647.ece
+Christopher Stell has died aged 84.
+He was a founding spirit of HCT and Trustee for 20 years and best known for his celebrated Inventory of Nonconformist Chapels and Meeting Houses in England, published between 1986 and 2002.
+For his Obituary in The Guardian click http://www.theguardian.com/artanddesign/2014/feb/09/christopher-stell

 Planning Your Marriage?